 In this article, we’ll explain how Honcho helps wedding photographers instantly share photos with your guests, via face recognition.
 Or you can sign up for an account and see for yourself.

-If you still want to collect photos from your guests, we also recommend the best wedding photo sharing apps to help you do that.
+If you still want to collect photos from your guests, we recommend the best wedding photo sharing apps to help you do that.

 Honcho